 The OMHS Pet Food Bank was initially launched as an emergency response to the COVID-19 pandemic.
 However, it has grown to become a crucial resource for people who are facing food insecurity.
-The food bank's mission is to keep pets and people together for life, and it has been able to achieve this through the support of volunteers and partners including Pedigree Foundation and PetSmart Charities of Canada.
+The food bank's mission is to keep pets and people together for life, and it has been able to achieve this through the support of volunteers and partners pet food bank has quickly become an OMHS service that many people rely upon to ease financial burden and care for their pets.
+OMHS and family members like Eddie, pictured above, are grateful for the community's support.